Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Move into production.
 Once approved, the integration runs as part of the enterprise account with the agreed scope and support model.

 The API story is not a public marketplace of generic connectors.
-It is a customer integration surface for enterprise teams that need Apaya connected to their own systems.
+It is a customer integration, automation, and agent-control surface for enterprise teams that need Apaya connected to their own systems.

 Frequently asked questions